 Prof. Jackie Dunne

 Deputy Vice-Chancellor (Access & Lifelong Learning)

 University of Wolverhampton

-At national level, Jackie has been active in the field of lifelong learning and part-time higher education and is Honorary Secretary of the Universities Association for Lifelong Learning (UALL).
+Jackie is Deputy Vice- Chancellor (Regional Engagement) at the University of Wolverhampton, having previously worked at Leicester and Coventry University.
+At national level, Jackie has been active in the field of lifelong learning and part-time higher education and was Honorary Secretary of the Universities Association for Lifelong Learning (UALL).
 She has been involved in a number of national initiatives in part–time higher education and lifelong learning.
 She was a Board member of the Universities Vocational Awards Council (UVAC) between 2008 and 2010.
-She has also held a number of regional roles in the East Midlands and has been active in the local economic development and skills arena.
-Her research interests include higher education and lifelong learning policy and practice, and distance and online learning, and she has written and published in these areas.
+Her research interests include higher education and lifelong learning policy and practice, distance and online learning, and has written and published in these areas.
+She is Chair of the Universities UK Latin America Network and a Trustee of the Children’s University.
+Jackie is also a Principal Fellow of the Higher Education Academy.
+She has held a number of regional roles in the East Midlands and been active in the local economic development and skills arena.
+Currently, Chair of the Black Country LEP Employment and Skills Board, Advisory member of the Black Country LEP Board and involved West Midlands Combined Authority groups.

 Andy Street CBE

 Andy Street was elected as the first Mayor of the West Midlands on May 4 2017.
 The primary function of the role is to chair the West Midlands Combined Authority and brings with it significant powers over transport, housing, skills and jobs.

 Before becoming Mayor, Andy combined a career with John Lewis, Britain’s most successful workers’ co-operative, with a host of high-profile economic development roles, working with local and national government.